Friday Fact: When a HTTP Request is Received trigger can accept more http methods other than POST

 Save your Logic app, and you will notice that your trigger URI changed to include the Relative Path content.

-Using these steps will automatically tokenize the parameters added in the Relative Path, seamlessly integrating them into your Logic App’s workflow.
+These steps automatically tokenize the parameters defined in the Relative Path, which integrates them directly into your Logic App workflow.

-Accessing these tokenized values in subsequent actions is straightforward.
-They appear as tokens within the dynamic content selection, ready to be incorporated into your Logic App’s logic with precision and ease.
+You can then access these tokenized values in subsequent actions with ease.
+They appear as dynamic content tokens, ready to use in your Logic App logic with precision and consistency.

 This method ensures your Logic Apps are not only more dynamic but also professionally structured for enhanced data handling.